AstrobioMike/NASA-GeneLab-working/GL-DPPD-7104-A.md

 # Bioinformatics pipeline for amplicon Illumina sequencing data

-> **This page holds the overview and example code of how GeneLab processes Illumina amplicon datasets.
+> **This page holds an overview and example code of how GeneLab processes Illumina amplicon datasets.
 Exact processing code for specific datasets is currently provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 ---